Pinning control of chimera states in systems with higher-order interactions: The model and the setting

 \subsubsection{Control protocol II: parametric pinning control}

-The second type of pinning control we are going to implement consists in acting on the controlled nodes by modifying the parameters of the dynamical system.
-This protocol, which we will call \textit{parametric pinning control}, is given by the following equations
+{In the second type of control, which we will call \textit{parametric pinning control}, the control law acts on the pinned nodes by modifying the parameters of the dynamical system associated to each node.
+To formalize this protocol, we rewrite the system of equations as follows}